 What You'll Learn

-Our Electrician Training online course is comprised of 15 comprehensive lessons.
-The content is in compliance with the National Electrical Code (NEC), which establishes standards for the safe installation of electrical wiring and equipment in the United States.
-At graduation, you’ll have the knowledge and confidence to pursue a stable electrician career, beginning with an apprenticeship and on-the-job experience.
-Key topics include…
+Our Electrician Training online program is comprised of comprehensive, practical lessons.
+The techniques you’ll learn are in compliance with the National Electrical Code (NEC), which establishes standards for the safe installation of electrical wiring and equipment in the United States.
+At graduation, you’ll have the knowledge and confidence to pursue a stable electrician career, possibly starting with an apprenticeship.
+Key topics include...

 - Necessary safety practices for electricians